tjcw/screensavers/README.md

 use then.

 Then I found the live-build package.
-I wrote a script bin/do_oi to build a suitable Live Linux iso.
+I wrote a script bin/do_oi to build a suitable Live Linux iso and a script bin/build_both to wrap this.
 To run this, you should 'git clone' this repo under ~/eclipse-workspace ; then go to an empty directory, and run this script as